Epidemiology/ Biostatistics Specialization

-The Epidemiology and Biostatistics specialization exposed students to a wide range of quantitative data analysis methods and skills.
-They are equipped to understand and participate in the design, analysis, and interpretation of public health studies, and in effectively translating public health evidence into policy and practice.
+The Epidemiology and Biostatistics concentration exposes students to a wide range of quantitative data analysis methods and skills.
+They become equipped to understand and participate in the design, analysis, and interpretation of public health studies, and in effectively translating public health evidence into policy and practice.

-This specialization offers training for careers focusing on collection and analysis of a wide range of health-related data.
-Students develop skills using multiple software tools to analyze public health data, including SAS, SPSS, Stata and/or R. In addition, the increasing availability of digital data resulting from innovations in medical and biological informatics will provide a wealth of new opportunities for students graduating with this specialization.
+This concentration offers training for careers focusing on collection and analysis of a wide range of health-related data.
+Students develop skills using multiple software tools to analyze public health data, including SAS, SPSS, Stata and/or R. In addition, the increasing availability of digital data resulting from innovations in medical and biological informatics will provide a wealth of new opportunities for students graduating with this concentration.

 Students will be competitive for public health careers in many sectors focused on improving population health.
 Graduates seek positions in health departments, research institutes, corporations, HMOs and as federal contactors.